 Cyclades Yacht Charter Itinerary

-Starting and ending in Lavrion, located 30 minutes from Athens Airport, the route blends nature, history, and relaxed luxury away from crowds, covering 185 nautical miles across Kea, Antiparos, Folegandros, Kimolos, Sifnos, Serifos, and Kythnos.
+Starting and ending in Lavrion, located 30 minutes from Athens Airport, the route covers 185 nautical miles through Kea, Antiparos, Folegandros, Kimolos, Sifnos, Serifos, and Kythnos.
+It works especially well for guests who care as much about great anchorages, lunches on board, and beautiful evenings ashore as they do about ticking off famous names.

 Duration: 8 days / 7 nights